imartinez/SpaceMaterial/README.md

 # FEATURES OF THE APP (WIP)
 - auto-value and auto-value-gson
 - logging-interceptor
+- okhttp with cache-first strategy
 - Bottom Navigation View from the Design Support Library
+- Dagger 2 with dependant components and proper visibilities

 # TODO (WIP)
 - Add splash screen